 If the room is large enough, split it into sections with some shelving.
 Use name plaques to define which areas within this shared space belong to each child.

 Sharing means saving space wherever possible.
-Bunk beds, like the Joshua Bunk Children’s Bed, allows you to fit two kids beds in the floor space of one.
+Bunk beds, like the one above, allows you to fit two kids beds in the floor space of one.
 They’re also great fun for the kids.

 Room sharing tips for couples’ rooms

 Moving in?
 It’s a big adjustment.
 But with a few little adjustments you can navigate this new territory — and share it out evenly.